How to Safely Dispose of Medicine

 Option 3: Community Drug Take-Back Days

 Take advantage of events that allow you to take expired or no longer wanted medicines to a specified location for safe disposal.
-For example, the U.S. Drug Enforcement Administration (DEA) periodically hosts National Prescription Drug Take-Back events where collection sites are set up in communities nationwide for safe disposal.
-Visit the DEA’s website for more information about National Drug Take-Back Day events.
+For example, the U.S. Drug Enforcement Administration (DEA) periodically hosts National Prescription Drug Take-Back Day events where collection sites are set up in communities nationwide for safe disposal.
 Law enforcement agencies may also sponsor medicine take-back programs in your community.

 Questions about prescription medicines?
-For specific information on disposal of prescription drugs, including which ones should be flushed, go to the FDA’s website.
+For specific information on disposal of prescription drugs, including which ones should be flushed, head on over to the FDA’s official website.

 This page was developed in collaboration with BeMedWise, a program of the national nonprofit NeedyMeds that promotes the safe use of medicines through trusted communication for better health.
 BeMedWise was launched in 2017 by the National Council on Patient Information and Education (NCPIE), which was established in 1982 as one of the original patient safety coalitions.